Sharing your Data

 NHSD will not collect data from GP practices about patients who have registered a Type 1 Opt-out with their practice.
 More information about Type 1 Opt-outs is in the GP Data for Planning and Research Transparency Notice.

-This collection will start on 1 July 2021 so if you do not want your data to be shared with NHS Digital, please register your Type 1 Opt-out by 23 June 2021.
+This collection will start on 1 SEPTEMBER 2021 so if you do not want your data to be shared with NHS Digital, please register your Type 1 Opt-out.

 If you register a Type 1 Opt-out after this collection has started, no more of your data will be shared with NHSD.
 They will however still hold the patient data which was shared before you registered the Type 1 Opt-out.